MENTAL HEALTH GUIDE

 Behavioral therapy, medication or a combination of the two may be effective ways to treat ADHD.
 If a child or teen has mild to moderate symptoms of ADHD, behavioral therapy may be a sufficient treatment entirely.

-For kids and teens with more severe ADHD symptoms, medication is very effective – it makes an ADHD brain function like a neurotypical brain.
+For kids and teens with more severe ADHD symptoms, medication is very effective – it can help a brain with ADHD function like a neurotypical brain.

 When your child with ADHD has difficulty sleeping